+If authenticated, you will receive an email notification.
+This email also contains a link to the request in the RH.
 You might also decide to authenticate despite the fact that the data you would like to download are all out of the proprietary period in case you want to come back to the request.
 Indeed, a list of the last 20 (authenticated) requests can be obtained by clicking on the "My requests" link in the top right corner of the RH for authenticated users.

-In the RH, select which files you would like to download using the selection boxes as shown in Figure 3.5.
+In the RH, select which files you would like to download using the selection boxes as shown in Figure 3.4.
+You can also quick-select a class of files through the three-bar menu.
+The display of different categories of files can be changed through the check-boxes in the left side-bar.

 At this stage, you have the option of downloading the available data products as well as the associated raw data as tar files.
-Either by selecting the check-boxes (see Fig. 3.5) or, as all files on the RH page are links, directly through your browser with a right-click and 'Save as ...'.
+Either by selecting the check-boxes (see Fig. 3.4) or, as all files on the RH page are links, directly through your browser with a right-click and 'Save as ...'.

-For all cycles (except Cycle 0) the data products themselves (FITS files) and the auxiliary products (log-files, scripts, quality reports) are available in separate tar files.
-Users who want to recreate the calibrated Measurement Sets (MS) (see also chapter 5) from the raw data therefore do not have to download the FITS products anymore but can just download the auxiliary tar file as well as the raw data.
-On the other hand, users who are only interested in the FITS products do not have to download the files provided in the auxiliary tar package anymore.
+Users who want to recreate the calibrated Measurement Sets (MS) (see also chapter 5) from the raw data do not have to download the FITS products but can just download the auxiliary tar files as well as the raw data.